shecool/Connected-Service/README.md

 5. If not already on a call, initializes the calling script

 ### Calling - image_recog_calling.py
-The image_recog_calling.py script grabs a snapshot of the current camera feed and submits it to Microsoft Cognitive Services to perform a double blind check and ensure the MV people detection flag is not a false positive.
-If there is indeed a person it initiates a call to the predefined hunt group.
+The image_recog_calling.py script grabs a snapshot of the current camera feed and submits it to Microsoft Cognitive Services to perform a double-blind check and ensure the MV people detection flag is not a false positive.
+If there is indeed a person, it initiates a call to the predefined hunt group.

 The Calling script performs the following functions:
 1. Grab snapshot from MV camera